 For more detail on both standard and provisional certifications, the NHA outlines all of the requirements in their Candidate Handbook.

 In order to apply for the AMCA CMAC exam, a candidate must be at least 18 years old and have a high school diploma or GED equivalent.

 In addition, they must meet one of the following requirements within one year of taking the exam:

 - Option 1: Graduate from a training program taken at an approved AMCA testing site

 - Graduate from a training program and have full-time work experience

 - Have two or more years of full-time work experience and be presently working in the field

-The AMCA notes that CTE students are eligible to sit for their exams, but it doesn’t provide further information on their website.
+The AMCA notes that high school CTE students are eligible to sit for their exams, but it doesn’t provide further information on their website.